usernamesarehardman/SDI-3203-Term-Project/README.md

 ## Overview

 This project implements a simple push-style client-server chat application designed for local networks.
-It allows multiple clients to connect to a single server, register with unique usernames, and exchange messages in real time.
+It supports multiple clients connected to a single server, each registering with a unique username and exchanging messages in real time.
 The server pushes messages directly to recipients without requiring periodic polling.

 ---